[[Links to detailed annual Lake Steward reports are at the bottom of this page.]

 • Water quality testing

-• Water is sampled from the same three mid-lake locations in May each year and sent to the MECP for analysis of total phosphorous, an indicator of the potential for algal blooms and nutrient enrichment and for calcium.
+• Water is sampled from the same three mid-lake locations in May each year and sent to the MECP for analysis of total phosphorous, an indicator of the potential for algal blooms and nutrient enrichment and for calcium and chloride.

 Summary of Water Quality Findings